 It freezes very well but you will need to make sure you thaw it in the freezer overnight or bake it at 180C/350F for 20 minutes straight from frozen.

 * Watch the salt amount added.
 This should be very small since the Halloumi cheese is already salty.
 A salty quiche is not nice.

 * I really like the oregano addition and the nutmeg but the nutmeg should not be more than a pinch.
-It has a strong flavour and will overpower.
+It has a strong flavor and will overpower.